 The 5GS supports both 3GPP and non-3GPP access networks as specified in 3GPP TS 22.261 [3].

 As per 3GPP TS 22.261 [3] the 5G system supports the concept of "network slices" where different 5G radio access networks potentially are connected to network slices of different SSTs.
+Network slicing is not taken into account for PLMN selection.
+The network slices are selected only after the UE has registered to a PLMN.

 Editor's note: It is for further study how to support the concept of "network slices" of 5G radio access networks.